 The ‘winners’ are leaders with strategic understanding of the region and a scheme for exploiting the chaos–Putin, Netanyahu and Iran’s Qasem Soleimani–along with, strikingly, the very institution of Arab monarchy.
 The ‘losers’ are the Arab autocrats who were deposed in Egypt, Libya and Yemen.
 The Palestinians, seemingly bypassed by the dynamic of Arab revolution, are also losers.
 So are the American presidents—Bush 43 and Obama—whose disastrous strategic decision-making catalyzed Arab state fragmentation and opened the gates of the Levant to Iran’s drive for regional hegemony.
 Western democratic society suffered too—from waves of Islamist terrorism and the effects of Muslim migration generated at least in part by Arab chaos.
 Only in the case of two leaders was the jury still out by 2019.
-Saudi Arabia’s brutal reformist crown prince, Mohamed bin Salman, put Saudi women in the driver’s seat but butchered and abused political rivals and neighbors alike.
-And US President Trump’s demand to get America out of the Middle East would actually make some sense in this chaotic context if it were embedded in a cohesive strategy.
+The effects of the high-risk policies of Saudi Arabia’s crown prince Mohamed bin Salman and the strategically incoherent policies of US President Trump remain to be seen.

 Winners and Losers in the ‘Arab Spring’ takes a global look at a massive regional upheaval that is far from over.
 It is an essential read for everybody interested in the Arab revolutions, Middle East and international strategic affairs.

-5. Interim summary: US post-Cold War intervention and Arab collapse
+- Interim Summary: US Post-Cold War Intervention and Arab Collapse

-7. Putin: Russia returns to the Middle East
+- Putin: Russia Returns to the Middle East

-9. Erdogan and the Kurds: the jury is still out
+- Erdogan and the Kurds: the Jury is Still Out

-10. The Arab monarchies and MbS’s reformist mayhem
+- The Arab Monarchies and MbS’s Reformist Mayhem